The 5 Questions Every Parent Should Ask a Potential Guitar Teacher

 That’s why this isn’t a casual decision to take lightly.
 To make sure you’re putting your child in the best hands, here are five questions every parent should ask a potential guitar teacher—and what the answers reveal.

-Many guitar teachers are simply players who decided to start teaching.
-They might be talented musicians—but knowing how to shred a solo, play in a band, perform at open mic nights, or lead worship on Sundays doesn’t automatically mean they know how to work with kids.
+A lot of guitar teachers are players who decided to start teaching.
+They might be talented musicians—but knowing how to entertain around a campfire, play in a band, or lead worship on Sundays doesn’t mean they know how to work with a 10-year-old who’s never held a guitar.

 What to look for: A teacher who isn’t just a player, but someone trained in how to teach effectively—and with real experience working with kids.
 They should be able to explain not only how they help students succeed, but also how they adapt their approach to fit the needs of each child.